happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 you trust your developers?

-As long as your system or process accounts for these things, then there is no need for your deployments to be held up by a CI/CD pipeline!
+As long as your system or process accounts for these things, then there is no need for your deployments to be held up by slow tests on a server somewhere in the cloud.
+The CI/CD pipeline can be used as a tool to enhance your process without hampering your freedom to do what you need to do.